contextual-systems/github-mcp-server/README.md

 ### Contributing to this fork

-If you want to help us continue to improve the functionality of this fork of the GitHub MCP Server, please open a pul request with your changes!
+If you want to help us continue to improve the functionality of this fork of the GitHub MCP Server, please open a pull request with your changes!

 - Fork the repository
 - Make your changes